(Click Book Cover to order)

 of infinite organizing intelligence.

 Sometimes when people hear that I was a hospice chaplain they will ask me how I did it.
 They often ask if it was depressing to see so much death.
 Truthfully it was hard at times.
 But doing that work also often revealed to me the better sides of humanity.
-I have witnessed the love and caring that is
+I have witnessed the love and caring that is within people - I have witnessed the great acts of simple kindness that I believe is part of our true nature.
+It is good to be reminded of this.
+Especially when far too often our news and entertainment is showing something quite the opposite.

 But there was another benefit as well.
 Doing this work reminded me that eventually I will also die.
 I have done my best to make friends with this.
 Having this awareness does not fill me with dread, rather it puts things in perspective.
 A clarity comes from this awareness - if I allow myself to face my own mortality I discover something deep and rich: what really matters.
 And when I can discern that, I find I make better choices.
 My life improves and so do those I come into contact with.